abhishekarya1/DSA-2k23/arrays.md

 ## Prefix Sum
 **Longest subarray with 0 sum**: maintain a prefix sum map `prefixSum[sum] = i`, if we see a sum again, that means the subarray between previous occurance till current occurance is the `0` sum subarray (calculate its length and track max for it), remember to init `mp[0] = -1` (i.e. sum `0` is always seen once even before array traversal starts on index `-1`), alt we can add condition `if(sum == 0) lenSub = i+1` too if we don't want to init map with `mp[0] = -1`.

 **Longest subarray with given sum K** - generate all subarrays (3 loops), using 2 loops, maintain a prefix sum map `prefixSum[sum] = i` approach (hashing), two-pointer fixed SW approach (this approach won't work if negatives are present in the array), if negatives aren't present it will be the optimal approach otherwise prefix sum approach is optimal.
-Condition `if (sum == k) lenSub = i+1` is mandatory here (unlike above problem).

-Since we're finding "longest" subarray in above problems, don't update hashmap entry upon re-occurance of a prefix sum value.
+**Tip**: In these problems, we can either keep map init `mp[0] = -1` (since at index `-1`, sum is `0`) or condition `if(sum == k) lenSub = i+1` just after calc current sum.
+Also, since we're finding "longest" subarray in above problems, don't update hashmap entry upon re-occurance of a prefix sum value.

 **Count subarrays with given sum K** (or xor K): brute force cubic approach, better qudratic approach, `prefixSum[sum] = count` map approach (optimal)
 - the count of sum `K` subarrays till the current element will be subarrays from all previously seen `target = sum - k` sums till now, the prefix sum array stores their counts